cloudfoundry-attic/cf-docs-deprecated/content/infrastructure/micro/installing-mcf.md

 : See [VMC Quick Reference](/tools/vmc/vmc-quick-ref.html) for additional information
     about using the `vmc` command.

-: See [Configuring SpringSource Tool Suite or Eclipse for Cloud
+: See [Configuring Spring Tool Suite or Eclipse for Cloud
     Foundry](/tools/STS/configuring-STS.html) for help setting up the Cloud Foundry Integration plug-in in STS or Eclipse and for registering a Micro Cloud Foundry user from within the plug-in.